 - A. Fire Platoon Duty Personnel shall wear approved uniforms.
 A uniform allowance shall be paid at the annual rate of Eight Hundred (\$800.00) Dollars which is for the complete maintenance and replacement of pants, shirts, jackets, belts, and accessories.
+Effective calendar year 2007, the allowance shall increase to Eight Hundred Fifty (\$850.00) Dollars.
+Effective calendar year 2009, the allowance shall increase to One Thousand (\$1000.00) Dollars.
 The City will separately purchase and provide Wildland equipment.
 Wildland equipment consists of 2 long sleeve shirts, 2 pairs of pants and 1 pair of wildland boots.
 This equipment will be replaced on an as needed basis as determined by the Fire Chief. - B. Newly hired employees shall be advanced one year's uniform allowance.
 Annual payments shall commence with the second year of employment.
-Newly hired employees leaving the City service prior to completion of their first year shall return all uniform items purchased with the uniform allowance. - C. The annual payment shall be in one lump sum on the final pay date of the calendar year.
+Newly hired employees leaving the City service prior to completion of their first year shall return all uniform items purchased with the uniform allowance. - C. The annual payment shall be in one lump sum on the final pay date of the calendar year. - D. Class A uniforms may be obtained and maintained by employees on a voluntary basis.